UM-ARM-Lab/vr_ros2_bridge/README.md

 # How to run

  - In Unity (on Windows), import and run ths `vr_ros2_bridge` project.
+ - Make sure in the "Hierarchy" pane on the left, you see "SampleScene".
+If not, go to "Assets > Scenes" in the "Project" pane and select "SampleScene".
  - In Unity, go to the top menu and click "Robtics" > "ROS Settings" and make sure you have "ROS 2" selected, and the IP address of the Ubuntu machine you want to communicate with.
  - In Ubuntu,
  - In Ubuntu, start the C# ROS 2 bridge.
 See [this guide](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md) for details.
 This essentially just requires running `ros2 run ros_tcp_endpoint default_server_endpoint --ros-args -p ROS_IP:=$ROS_IP`